RubinoD1/JS-Random-Quiz/README.md

 **What is JS Random Quiz?**

 JS Random Quiz is a JavaScript built quiz app.
 It uses an array in the JS file to store the quiz questions.
-Once the start button is pressed the array is shuffled in order to randomize the order of the quiz questions.
-On answering a question the screen bg color will change depending on whether the answer was correct, or incorrect.
+Once the start button is pressed, the array is shuffled in order to randomize the order of the quiz questions.
+On answering a question, the screen bg color will change depending on whether the answer was correct, or incorrect.

-Once their are no more questions remaining in the array the score screen will display.
-The user will see how many questions that they have answered correctly and a replay button can be used to play again.
+Once there are no more questions remaining in the array, the score screen will display.
+The user will see how many questions they have answered correctly and a replay button can be used to play again.
 The replay button will re-shuffle the quiz so the question order will not be the same as the previous quiz.

 **How do I add my own quiz questions?**